-Claim: “Jean Chretien railed against efforts to replace Canada’s current electoral system with proportional representation, calling it a way for “apparatchiks” to “enter Parliament through the back door.” – Jean Chretien, National Post, June 2018
+Claim: “Jean Chretien railed against efforts to replace Canada’s current electoral system with proportional representation, calling it a way for “apparatchiks” to “enter Parliament through the back door.” – National Post, June 2018

 “When you vote for a political party you are giving over your authority to that political party to appoint people to the legislature.” – BC NO side spokesperson Suzanne Anton, Global News

 Opponents like to claim that “MPs will be appointed from party lists”.

 Essentially, party lists are about voter choice.

 Imagine you go the grocery store to pick up some juice, but find there is only one kind of juice on the shelf.

 Essentially, this is first-past-the-post.
-Each party produces a candidate “list” for us – but it’s one person long.
+Each party produces a candidate “list” for us already – but it’s one person long.

-If you don’t find that individual inspiring or trustworthy – too bad.
+If you don’t find that individual candidate inspiring or trustworthy – too bad.
 There’s no choice for voters WITHIN each party.

-Proportional representation offer voters more choice.
+Proportional representation offers voters more choice

-To read more about “party lists” in detail within different proportional systems, see below.
+To read more about party lists in detail within different proportional systems, see below.

 Mixed Member Proportional (MMP)